HjalmarrSv/Spell-Checker/README.md

 anaconda-navigator

 Choose Jupyter notebook and navigate to the .ipynb file.
 You need to have a ./books subfolder, below where the file is, with the books in.

+<b>In Windows</b>

+Install Anaconda and clone the base installation.
+Install above apps by opening a terminal in the cloned instance.